 For Kansas gardeners, St. Patrick’s Day means something much more than donning a favorite green outfit and heading to local celebrations.

-Traditionally, the Irish holiday signals the date for planting potatoes.
+According to K State Research and Extension, traditionally, the Irish holiday signals the date for planting potatoes.

 “Actually, anytime from mid- to late-March is fine for potato planting,” said Kansas State University horticulture expert Ward Upham.